arve0/master/thesis.md

 Two factors was involved when deciding to develop the stage insert; autofocusing and glass slides that have considerably tilted specimen plane.

-The time of an autofocus depends on how many steps it consists of and what acquisition parameters are used.
+The time of an autofocus depends on how many steps it consists of and which acquisition parameters are used.
 With a range of 80 \si{\micro\metre} and step size of 2 \si{\micro\metre}, it usually takes several seconds.
 Doing this on all images is not an option, as autofocusing then uses several hours, even more time than the scanning time alone takes.

-Even if autofocus could solve some z-alignment issues, some glass slides may have too much tilt in specimen plane to allow autofocus alone tackle it.
+Even if autofocus could solve some z-alignment issues, some glass slides may have too much tilt in specimen plane to allow autofocus alone to tackle it.
 E.g., some slides had coverslip of 170 \si{\micro\metre} mounted to the end, making the glass slide lean on the coverslip for one side but not the other.
 The effect is that a single image will be out of focus, seen as little signal in